-In April came the excitement of knowing that we were within touching distance of our garden build and with it came the loss of our driveway to a skip and landscaping equipment, lined up and ready to go!
+In April came the excitement of knowing that we were within touching distance of our garden build, and with it came the loss of our driveway to a skip and landscaping equipment lined up and ready to go!

 Excavate and Build

 When the landscapers arrived, the excavator could not fit through our gate and so some fencing panels had to come down in order to bring it in.
-Within a day they had filled the skip with clay soil, rubble and builder’s waste.
-The site was excavated and lines had been marked on the ground detailing the traffic of drainage piping, patio and path.
+Within a day, they had filled the skip with clay soil, rubble, and builder’s waste.
+The site was excavated and lines had been marked on the ground detailing the traffic of drainage piping, patio, and path.

 The first thing that was obvious to me was that the garden was much more level, the gradient had been balanced out so that it was now more subtle and more appropriate for a family with a young child.
-The landscapers left the marker spray, at my request, so I could mark out the patio and path to my liking and here is where I learnt a valuable lesson.
+The landscapers left the marker spray, at my request, so I could mark out the patio and path to my liking and here is where I learned a valuable lesson.
 I marked out the patio and path in line with my design and by chance I brought out the garden table and chairs.
 Snug it was and cozy it was not, so we extended the whole floor plan by 50cm creating a more appropriate social space – it is easier to change marked lines on the ground than hard landscaping!

 Trenches and Soakaways

 Three long trenches took charge of the space, their role possibly being the most important.
 They concluded at the lowest point of the garden in a soakaway, essentially a hole filled with rubble that collects the water and slowly drains it away from that point in the garden.
-We have a paving slap over ours so we are none the wiser to it.
+We have a paving slab over ours so we are none the wiser to it.

 The trenches became home to the perforated pipes which are very durable and covered in holes that let rainwater in.
 A layer of permeable membrane and aggregate covers this so as to stop any soil blocking the holes in the piping.
 Thinking ahead to when I dig through the flower borders to improve the soil, the location of the piping is something I will need to be aware of so that I don’t disrupt or damage any of it.